Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-4-review/lecture-notes.md

     sides: 4,
 }
 ```
-This properties are all related to the square. this data that we are storing inside of the object is know as the state of the object. but lest say that we wanted to do thing with this data, we would need to add the behaviors:
+These properties are all related to the square.
+This data that we are storing inside of the object is known as the state of the object.
+But lest say that we wanted to do things with this data, we would need to add the behaviors:

 ```js
 const square = {